 Why: Co-Q-10 is another nutrient that has been well-studied and found to improve egg quality.

 Everyone is different and the right supplement routine for you will look different than for someone else.
 I recommend working with a professional if you can.
 If you’re interested in working with me, you can apply for a discovery session here.
-You can also join my PCOS group where we talk more deeply about supplements and fertility and you can ask me questions.
+You can also do my PCOS Course: Functional PCOS where we talk more deeply about supplements and PCOS.

 Remember, with all of these supplements, consult your doctor before adding them to your routine.
 This article is not intended to diagnose, treat, or provide medical advice.